-One of the cool things that happened to me was one of the attendees (Brian Nguyen) came up to me after my presentation and let me know he is the trainer for Mark Wahlberg and he has been using my Fix My Shoulder Pain program with him and getting great results on Mark’s shoulders.
+One of the cool things that happened to me was one of the attendees, Brian Nguyen, came up to me after my presentation to tell me he is the trainer for Mark Wahlberg and that he has been using my Fix My Shoulder Pain program with him with great results!

 That was very cool to hear.

-Excellent to hear all the hard work on getting the message out on what to do with injuries and pain is helping people out.
+Excellent to hear that all my hard work in designing these programs is helping people out.

-Now today what I have for you is a guest article from Scott Rawcliffe of Bodyweight Corrective Exercises.
+Now, today I have a guest article from Scott Rawcliffe of Bodyweight Corrective Exercises.

 Scott has a great article on common bodyweight exercise mistakes.

 Bodyweight training has become one of the hottest trends in fitness over the past couple of years, although this is by no means a new training style, as it’s been around for a long time.
 As I lecture across the world, I continue to see fitness professionals make these same 2 mistakes over and over again.

 #1 – Most of these trainers either stick with the basic exercises everyone knows, or they give their clients some advanced exercise that does more harm than good.